Renz2299/mp4_eco_roots/README.md

 ![Includes folder within file structure](readme_imgs/includes_nav_folder.png)

+**Commits from 7th Jan:**

-After focussing on other functionality within the site, bootstrap display classes were used to hide certain elements on certain screen sizes.
-This was because on small screens the main navigation is accessed via the navbar toggler and the account, search and basket links move down to where the main navigation was on larger screens.
+After focussing on other functionality within the site, bootstrap display classes were used to hide certain elements of the navigation on certain screen sizes.
+This was because on small screens the main navigation is accessed via the navbar toggler and the account, search and basket links move down to where the main navigation is on larger screens.
 Also, the correct site colours were added to the navigation through the base.css file.

 ![Navigation on large screens](readme_imgs/navbar_large.png)